On The Planning Commission, April 9, 2013

 So, let’s see how the commissioners handle the issues and whether they will pass the ordinance with the unsubstantial amendments made by city staff.
 I should note that most of Ortlieb’s concerns have been blown off in the latest staff response.
 It remains to be seen whether Thompson’s and Moore’s concerns were genuine or just whitewash for the public.
 I see the paintbrush coming out.

 Posted on April 8, 2013, in Local Government, politics, Tustin City Commissions and tagged brown act violation, Elizabeth Binsack, ethics in government, Jeff Thompson, smoke and mirrors, transparency, tustin planning commission.
 Bookmark the permalink.
-Comments Off.
+Comments Off on On The Planning Commission, April 9, 2013.